binance-chain/docs-site/docs/smart-chain/guides/concepts/consensus.md

 **Actions**:

-        1. Add the incoming of the validator.
+        1. Increase the revenue of the validator.

 ### [System Reward contract](https://explorer.binance.org/smart-testnet/address/0x0000000000000000000000000000000000001002/contracts)
 For now, only **Light Client contract**, **BSCValidatorSet contract** and **TokenHub contract** are permitted to call system reward contract.
 It implement the following interfaces: